 Military Uniforms Only for Certain Events

-The military uniform may look great on them, but The Royal Family members are only permitted to wear it to the most formal royal occasions.
+The military uniform may look great on them, but the Royal Family members are only permitted to wear it to the most formal royal occasions.
 Since the 19th century, the royal men who served in the British army have adorned their clothes of honor for only state occasions and special events.

 Over the years, we've seen the various colored uniforms appear at momentous state moments such as Remembrance Day, Trooping The Color, and all other services which honor the British Army.
-In this picture, Prince Charles, William, Harry, and Phillip are all wearing their military uniforms for the 2015 Trooping the Color.
+In this picture, then-Prince Charles, William, Harry, and Phillip are all wearing their military uniforms for the 2015 Trooping the Color.

 Military Uniform For Women Also Allowed